 About Poison Dart Frogs

-Poison dart frogs are diurnal, and are rarely still during the day.
-They are constantly searching for food and taking care of young with distinctive hopping motions.
-They are solitary and territorial animals.
-Territorial disputes can lead to aggressive behavior including belly-to-belly grasps and a sporadic buzzing call.
+Poison dart frogs are rarely still during the day.
+They are constantly searching for food and taking care of the young with distinctive hopping motions.
+These frogs are often solitary and territorial.
+Disputes over territory can lead to aggressive behavior including belly-to-belly grasps and a sporadic buzzing call.
 Males will use vocalizations to attract females for mating and to advertise territories.